haginta/Harry-Aginta/README.md

 3. Spatio-temporal dynamics of regional inflation in Indonesia (2022)
 4. Revisiting the Phillips curve for Indonesia: What can we learn from regional data?
 (2022)

+### On-progress projects
+1. Okun’s law and spatial spillovers: New evidence using multiscale regional data of Indonesia
+2. The determinants and spatial spillovers of income across Java districts in Indonesia: What the new nighttime light data say?
+3. Regional income dynamics across Chinese cities: Evidence from a spatio-temporal approach

 ### Conference presentations
 - [Regional economic growth convergence and spatial growth spillovers at times of COVID-19 pandemic in Indonesia](https://haginta.github.io/IRSA-slides/IRSA_slides.html#1) (Indonesia Regional Science Association (IRSA) 16th International Conference, Yogyakarta, July 12-13, 2021)
 - Regional economic structure and heterogeneous effects of monetary policy: Evidence from Indonesian provinces (The 5th International Conference on Economic Structures, Kobe, March 20-21, 2021)